Protein shake maker recalls more than 4 dozen products

-FRESNO, California (KXAN) — Protein shake maker Lyons Magnus said July 28 it is recalling 53 nutritional and beverage products, because they could be contaminated.
+FRESNO, California (KXAN) — Protein shake maker Lyons Magnus is recalling 53 nutritional and beverage products because they could be contaminated.

-Lyons Magnus said the products may have bacteria from the germ Cronobacter sakazakii.
+Lyons Magnus said on July 28 the products may have bacteria from the germ Cronobacter sakazakii.
 According to a company press release, the germ can cause fever, vomiting and urinary tract infections.

-According to the CDC, Cronobacter infection can be very serious for older people and people with HIV, organ transplants or cancer.
+According to the Centers for Disease Control and Prevention, Cronobacter infection can be very serious for older people and people with HIV, organ transplants or cancer.

 Lyons Magnus said its recall is voluntary, and it has no reports of anyone getting sick from the 53 products listed in the release.